wise4rmgod/Wammy/README.md

 # Wammy
-This is a simple project with most of the jetpack packages and retrofit 2.6.0, it was built for learning and will also be updated
+This is a simple project with most of the jetpack packages and retrofit 2.6.0, it was built for learning purpose and will be updated time to time

 ## Built with
 * Shared Element